 - a.
 Using the integral formulation for E discussed in the class calculate the electric field at an arbitrary point $\mathbf{A}(\rho, \phi, z)$. - b.
 Using the Gauss law calculate the same as part a. - c.
-Now suppose that our uniformly charged (ρ_l constant) has a finite extension from z = a to z = b, as sketched in fig. 2.7.
-Find the electric field at the arbitrary point A.
+Now suppose that our uniformly charged (ρ_l constant) has a finite extension from z = a to z = b, as sketched in fig. 2.9.
+Find the electric field at the arbitrary point A. Note: Express your results in cylindrical coordinate system.

-Figure 2.7: Line charge.
+Figure 2.9: Line charge.